 As a result of a $335K Growth Management investment through the Community Investment program of assistance, the Fairbanks North Star Borough has planned improvements to public services, including schools, public health, workforce training, child care, and more, as well as infrastructure (utilities for new housing, transportation linkages, etc.) necessary to support the Air Force’s strategic basing of two F-35A squadrons at Eielson AFB and the accompanying 2,765 military personnel and dependents.

-Grant assistance within the Office of Economic Adjustment is designed to specifically address the challenges of communities that support the defense mission.
+Grant assistance within the Office of Local Defense Community Cooperation is designed to specifically address the challenges of communities that support the defense mission.
 There are currently four grant categories.